- Search The Registry

-Add to this the argument over the 2000 presidential vote count in Florida and there seems to still be room for proper rights at the ballot box for African Americans.
+Add to this the debate over the 2000 presidential vote count in Florida and there seems to still be room for proper rights at the ballot box for African Americans.
 This movement was supported in diversity influence in the 2008 and 2012 presidential vote and was suppressed again in 2016 and the mid-terms in 2018 as well.